AI-Powered Localization & Audio Narration

 What you'll need

-Gemini 3 Flash's free tier (1,500 requests/day) handles translation for most sites at no cost.
+Claude Opus 4.5 provides high-quality, nuanced translations.
 ElevenLabs offers $5-22/mo subscription plans or pay-as-you-go pricing at $0.30 per 1,000 characters.
 Subsequent updates only regenerate changed content, keeping ongoing costs minimal.

 How it works

-Context-aware translation to 100+ languages
+Nuanced, context-aware translation to 11 languages

 โ†’